-"He thus requested me to stand resolutely by him, because the legions were now above a thousand more in number than he had designed ; and besides, these were the most dangerous ; so that, after they had answered my question, it behoved him to be civil to them, and dismiss them quietly.
-At the same time the boy under the pintaculo was in a terrible fright, saying, that there were in that place a million of fierce men, who threatened to destroy us: and that, moreover, four armed giants of enormous stature were endeavouring to break into our circle.
-During this time, whilst the necromancer, trembling with fear, endeavoured by mild and gentle methods to dismiss them in the best way he could, Vincenzio Romoli, who quivered like an aspen leaf, took care of the perfumes.
-Though I was as much terrified as any of them, I did my utmost to conceal the terror I felt; so that I greatly contributed to inspire the rest with resolution; but the truth is, I gave myself over for a dead man, seeing the horrid fright the necromancer was in.
-The boy placed his head between his knees and said, 'In this posture will I die; for we shall all surely perish.'
-I told him that all these demons were under us, and what he saw was smoke and shadow ; so bid him hold up his head and take courage.
+"He thus requested me to stand resolutely by him, because the legions were now above a thousand more in number than he had designed; and besides, these were the most dangerous; so that, after they had answered my question, it behaved him to be civil to them and dismiss them quietly.
+At the same time the boy under the pintaculo was in a terrible fright, saying that there were in that place a million of fierce men, who threatened to destroy us; and that, moreover, four armed giants of enormous stature were endeavouring to break into our circle.
+During this time, whilst the necromancer. trembling with fear, endeavoured by mild and gentle methods to dismiss them in the best way he could, Vincenzio Romoli, who quivered like an aspen leaf, took care of the perfumes.
+Though I was as much terrified as any of them, I did my utmost to conceal the terror I felt ; so that I greatly contributed to inspire the rest with resolution; but the truth is, I gave myself over for a dead man, seeing the horrid fright the necromancer was in.
+The boy placed his head between his knees and said, 'In this posture will I die ; for we shall all surely perish.'
+I told him that all these demons were under us, and what he saw was smoke and shadow; so bid him hold up his head and take courage.
 No sooner did he look up than he cried out, 'The whole amphitheatre is burning, and the fire is just falling upon us.'
-So covering his eyes with his hands, he again exclaimed. ' that destruction was inevitable, and desired to see no more.'
-The necromancer entreated me to have a good heart, and take care to burn proper perfumes; upon which I turned to Romoli, and bid him burn all the most precious perfumes he At the same time, I cast my eye upon had.
-Agnolino Gaddi, who was terrified to such a degree that he could scarce distinguish objects, and seemed to be half-dead.
-Seeing him in this coudition, I said, 'Agnolino, upon these occasions a man should not yield to fear, but should stir about and give his assistance, so come directly and put on some more of these.'
-The effects of poor Agnolino's fear were overpowering.
-The boy hearing a crepitation ventured once more to raise his head, when, seeing me laugh, he began to take courage, and said 'That the devils were flying away with a vengeauce.'
+So covering his eyes with his hands, he again exclaimed, 'That destruction was inevitable, and desired to see no more.'
+The necromancer entreated me to have a good heart, and take care to burn proper perfumes; upon which I turned to Romoli, and bid him burn all the most precious perfumes he had.
+At the same time I cast my eye upon Agnolino Gaddi.